Teen Suicide Attempts: Here’s What You Need to Know

 Researchers are seeking to improve intervention efforts.
-In a study published last month in the journal, Pediatrics, they surveyed more than 5,100 adolescents aged 11 to 17 and their parents, and found that almost half of the parents lacked awareness that their child even had thoughts about attempting suicide.
+In a study published in early 2019 in the journal, Pediatrics, they surveyed more than 5,100 adolescents aged 11 to 17 and their parents, and found that almost half of the parents lacked awareness that their child even had thoughts about attempting suicide.

 “Unfortunately, parents are often unaware of their child’s thoughts of suicide until after the first suicide attempt,” says Dr. Raul Poulsen, a child and adolescent psychiatrist at the University of Miami Health System.